The Biology Buzz Place

 Everything in the store is digital download resources which means that you can get them ready to use in minutes.
 No having to wait for them in the mail.
 They are just a click away.

-In my home life, I have three beautiful children whom I am very proud of.
-One is my foster son whom I have known since he was eleven.
-I became a foster parent when an acquaintance told me about an eleven-year-old boy who recently lost both his parents in a house fire.
-It was not in my plans to foster at the time as I had too much on my "to-do-list" plate still.
+It was not in my plans to be a foster parent.
 I was busy working on my teaching credential while working as a full-time substitute teacher.
-I was used to free time spent with friends at my leisure and happy doing my own thing.
-My only dependent was my pet rabbit.
+I was used to free time spent with friends at my leisure and was happy doing my own thing.
+My only dependent at the time was my pet rabbit.
 I was certainly not at a point in my life where I was even remotely thinking of bringing a young kid in my life to care for.
-Becoming a full-time teacher at the time was my goal and the main thing on my mind.
-I did not at all expect the change that was to come in my life.
-But, yes, somehow I felt a higher calling.
-I heard his story, and for what ever reason, decided to become a foster parent.
+Becoming a full-time teacher at the time was my goal and the main thing on my mind, but when I heard about his story from a friend, and how he was in a foster home he was not happy in, I decided to become his foster mom.

 If I can leave you with one non-Instructional tip as a teacher, it would be to let your students know that you care about them because you never know what some of them are going through in their personal lives.
 Some have experienced losses similar to my foster son's.
 They may wear a smile on their face yet have a heavy heart inside.
-So, yes, be great in how you teach and what you teach, but also show them that you care about them.
+So, yes, be great in how you teach and what you teach, but also don't forget to show students that you care about them.

 While you may not be able to be there for them full-time in their daily lives, you can still impact them a lot by being a daily positive and caring role model for that time that they are with you in your class.
 Teaching is hard work and what you do matters-A LOT.